nuclth/RDM/README.md

 # Reduced Density Matrices (RDMs) for Neutron Drops using Semi-Definite Programming (SDP)

 A program to output an SDP data format file for neutrons in a harmonic trap interacting via the Minnesota potential.
-This can then be solved using an external SDP solver to find the ground state energy (along with the associated one- and two-body RDMs).
+This can then be solved using a SDP solver to find the ground state energy (along with the associated one- and two-body RDMs).
 Only the m scheme harmonic oscillator basis is currently supported.

+* To render equations on this page in Chrome, enable the [Github with mathjax extension](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima)

 ## Usage Instructions